tschaffter/cxx-dev-tools/README.md

 - CXX linter
 - Git hooks

-This tools aim to support best coding practices like linting files, comfiguring a Git pre-commit hook, etc.
+This tools aim to support best coding practices like linting files, configuring a Git pre-commit hook, etc.

 The main motivation for developing these tools is to address an issue that